FunTimeCoding/vagrant-salt/README.md

 sudo apt-get install salt-master
 ```

 Configure the master appropriately.
-This is an example of `/etc/salt/master.d/osx.conf`.
+This is an example of `/etc/salt/master.d/master.conf`.

 ```
-# Required on OS X according to Salt documentation.
+# Required on OS X.
 max_open_files: 8192

 # Master should not run as root.
 user: shiin

+# Store all master generated files in the home directory.
+root_dir: /Users/shiin

-# Use a directory where the user has write permissions.
+# Permit the unprivileged user to access the master.
-# Note: /var/run is a bad idea since it gets wiped on reboot and users cannot create directories in there.
-pidfile: /Users/shiin/var/run/salt/salt-master.pid
-sock_dir: /Users/shiin/var/run/salt/master

-# Allow salt usage without root.
 client_acl:
   shiin:
     - .*

-# Local environment for developing all the things.
+# Use the local environment.
 state_top: top.sls
 file_roots:
   local: